BRADLEY Orr has stressed that Blackburn Rovers must target clean sheets if they are to aid their chances of staying in the Premier League

 Right back Orr made his full Blackburn debut against QPR and knows the importance of clean sheets if Rovers are to survive.

-But, having only joined Rovers at the end of the January transfer window, he admits he was unaware of how close the club are to surpassing Sheffield United’s mark and thinks the statistic itself is not important.
+But, having only joined Rovers at the end of the January transfer window, he admits he was unaware of how close the club are to surpassing Sheffield United’s mark and thinks the statistic itself is

 “I didn’t know about that but it doesn’t really matter,” said Orr, who was part of a QPR defence that kept an incredible 25 clean sheets in 46 league games on the way to promotion last term.